lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 layout: post
 comments: true
 title: "The Transformer Family"
-date: 2020-03-28 00:00:00
+date: 2020-04-07 12:00:00
 tags: attention transformer reinforcement-learning
 ---

-> Inspired by recent progress on various enhanced versions of Transformer models, this post presents how the vanilla Transformer can be improved for longer-term attention span, less memory and computation computation, etc.
+> Inspired by recent progress on various enhanced versions of Transformer models, this post presents how the vanilla Transformer can be improved for longer-term attention span, less memory and computation consumption, RL task solving, etc.

 <!--more-->

 It has been almost two years since my last post on [attention]({{ site.baseurl }}{% post_url 2018-06-24-attention-attention %}).
-Recent progress on new and enhanced versions of the Transformer model motivates me to write another post on this specific topic, focusing on how the vanilla Transformer is improved for longer-term attention span, less memory and computation computation, etc.
+Recent progress on new and enhanced versions of Transformer motivates me to write another post on this specific topic, focusing on how the vanilla Transformer can be improved for longer-term attention span, less memory and computation consumption, RL task solving and more.

 {: class="table-of-content"}